cosmos/cosmos-sdk/docs/rosetta/README.md

 ## Motivations and design

-For the motivation an design choices refer to the [ADR 035](../architecture/adr-035-rosetta-api-support.md)
+For information about the motivation and design choices, refer to [ADR 035](../architecture/adr-035-rosetta-api-support.md).

 ## Usage